nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * Arguments given with square brackets denote **optional** arguments.
 * Argument values with spaces should be enclosed with double quotes.
 * Argument values with a double quote can be escaped by prepending an additional double quote.
+* Argument values cannot start with a hyphen.

 ### Example: `Add-Expense`